Ocleos/SabersProps/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your **.env.local** file

-- `EXPO_USE_METRO_WORKSPACE_ROOT=1`: Key to be able to launch app in monorepo
-- `apiKey` : Key for supabase account
+- `supabaseApiKey` : Key for supabase account

 ## Installation & Run